 How do varicose veins cause ulceration?

 Varicose veins are caused by non-functioning valves within the superficial veins.
-This results in high pressure within the veins with resultant leakage of blood components into the skin and tissues.
-(See figure 3 & 4) With time the skin becomes chronically inflamed and damaged increasing your risk of CLU.
-(See varicose veins)
+This results in high pressure within the veins with resultant leakage of blood components into the skin and tissues (See figure 3 & 4).
+With time, the skin becomes chronically inflamed and damaged increasing the risk of chronic leg ulceration (See varicose veins).

-I have had a scan and told my superficial and deep veins are normal, can I still have a venous cause for CLU?
+I have had a scan and been told my veins are normal - could I still have a venous cause for chronic leg ulceration?

-Yes; a common factor influencing the development of venous CLU is calf muscle pump failure.
-Any condition that decreases the ability or frequency of the calf muscles to contract and relax can perpetuate venous CLU.
+Yes.
+A common factor influencing the development of venous chronic leg ulceration is calf muscle pump failure.
+Any condition that decreases the ability or frequency of the calf muscles to contract and relax can perpetuate venous chronic leg ulceration.
 These include immobility and ankle damage e.g. arthritis.
-Furthermore, any condition that impacts on the size of the pressure gradient between your calf and pelvic veins the calf muscles are able to generate can also cause calf muscle pump failure.
-Typically, this is as a result of compression of the pelvic veins, e.g. obesity, pregnancy, or damage to the pelvic veins themselves following trauma, surgery, congenital conditions (see May-Thurner syndrome) or venous thrombosis.
+Furthermore, any condition that impacts on the pressure gradient between your calf and pelvic veins impacts the drive that the calf muscles can generate and can also cause calf muscle pump failure.
+Typically, this is as a result of compression of the pelvic veins, either by obesity, pregnancy, or damage to the pelvic veins themselves following trauma, surgery, congenital conditions (see May-Thurner syndrome) or venous thrombosis.

 How are venous leg ulcers diagnosed?